Kong/docs.konghq.com/app/docs/0.13.x/admin-api.md

 #### Precedence

-Plugins can be added globally (all Services), on a single Service, a single route, a single Consumer, or a combination of both Service/Route and a Consumer.
-Additionally, a given plugin (e.g. `key-auth`) will only run once per request, even if it is configured twice (e.g. globally *and* on a Service).
+A plugin will always be run once and only once per request.
+But the configuration with which it will run depends on the entities it has been configured for.

+Plugins can be configured for various entities, combination of entities, or even globally.
+This is useful, for example, when you wish to configure a plugin a certain way for most requests, but make _authenticated requests_ behave slightly differently.

-Therefore, there exists an order of precedence when the same plugin is applied to different entities with different configurations.
-This order implies that such a plugin that is configured twice, will only run once.
+Therefore, there exists an order of precedence for running a plugin when it has been applied to different entities with different configurations.
+The rule of thumb is: the more specific a plugin is with regards to how many entities it has been configured on, the higher its priority.

-The order of precedence is, from highest to lowest:
+The complete order of precedence when a plugin has been configured multiple times is:

+1. Plugins configured on a combination of: a Route, a Service, and a Consumer.
+   _(Consumer means the request must be authenticated)._
+2. Plugins configured on a combination of a Route and a Consumer.
+   _(Consumer means the request must be authenticated)._
-1. Plugins applied on a combination of an Service and a Consumer (if the request is authenticated).
+3. Plugins configured on a combination of a Service and a Consumer.
+   _(Consumer means the request must be authenticated)._
-2. Plugins applied on a combination of an Route and a Consumer (if the request is authenticated).
+4. Plugins configured on a combination of a Route and a Service.
-3. Plugins applied to a Consumer (if the request is authenticated).
+5. Plugins configured on a Consumer.
+   _(Consumer means the request must be authenticated)._
-4. Plugins applied to an Route.
+6. Plugins configured on a Route.
-5. Plugins applied to an Service.
+7. Plugins configured on a Service.
-6. Plugins configured to run globally.
+8. Plugins configured to run globally.

-**Example**: if the `rate-limiting` plugin is applied twice (with different configurations): for an Service (Plugin config A), and for a Consumer (Plugin config B), then requests authenticating this Consumer will run Plugin config B and ignore A (2.).
-However, requests that do not authenticate this Consumer will fallback to running Plugin config A (3.).
+**Example**: if the `rate-limiting` plugin is applied twice (with different configurations): for a Service (Plugin config A), and for a Consumer (Plugin config B), then requests authenticating this Consumer will run Plugin config B and ignore A. However, requests that do not authenticate this Consumer will fallback to running Plugin config A.

-This behavior is particularly useful when the intent is to override the configuration of a particular plugin (e.g. allow a higher rate limiting) for a given Service or Consumer.

 ---